These super fluffy pancakes are sure to be a showstopper at your next brunch party! This recipe is quick, easy, and doesn't require any buttermilk!

 - In a separate bowl, mix the egg, milk, vanilla, and melted butter together.
 Be careful not to use hot, melted butter, as that may end up cooking your eggs!

 - Pour the wet ingredient mixture into the dry ingredients and stir till mostly incorporated.
 The batter should be thick and a little lumpy, but without any visible streaks of flour.
-If it is too thick to work with, add a little milk.
-Set the batter aside for 5-10 minutes.
+(If it is too thick to work with, you can add a little milk.)
+Set the batter aside for 10 minutes.

-- Heat a heavy-bottomed, non-stick pan over a low-medium heat and coat it with oil.
+- Heat a heavy-bottomed, nonstick skillet over a low-medium heat and coat it with oil.
 Use a ¼ cup measure to scoop and drop the batter into the pan so that you get evenly-sized pancakes.

 - Prep Time: 15 mins